spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/dynamic-multistore-feature-overview.md

 |------------| --- | --- | --- | --- |
 |name        |mandatory |string | DE | Define store name. |

-Configure a new store as described here: [Import data for store](/docs/pbc/all/dynamic-multistore/202311.0/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html#import-data)
+Configure a new store as described here: [Import configuration for store](/docs/pbc/all/dynamic-multistore/202311.0/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html#import-data)

 Adding a new store via the Back Office is easier and faster, but in this case, you should add this store across all environments.